ndrsf/vertx-hello-rest/Readme.md

 - Nice encapsulation of REST functionality and business logic
 - Unit tests to test the exposed REST APIs
 - Config handling for bootstrapping and during execution
+- Major version of artifact is included in REST paths

 ToDo:

-- Proper asynchronous request handling / use coroutines
+- Proper asynchronous request handling via coroutines
-- Add an API versioning logic (MIME types and URL would be nice)
 - Maybe add a third way where OpenAPI documentation is created on the fly by annotations in the code
 - Dependency Injection (maybe, quite a hassle)
-- in-memory DB with nice persistence
+- in-memory DB with nice persistence - this is a whole project on itself though
+- Version setting does not work in the openapi.yaml file, maybe we should switch to https://www.mojohaus.org/build-helper-maven-plugin/parse-version-mojo.html

 Remarks: